 Vanguard funds are among the lowest cost of any funds in the industry.
 When you buy an investment, the costs don’t stop at the buy and sell commissions.
 Mutual funds and ETFs charge fees in the form of an expense ratio, or percentage fee based on the total value of your investments.

 Vanguard's industry-leading low-fee funds are a big part of why Vanguard has more assets under management than any other broker.
-As of January 31, 2018, Vanguard reported an astounding $5.1 trillion under management.
 The only big downside is that you can’t buy stocks or mutual funds from outside from the Vanguard family.

 If you just want to put the funds in an account and let someone else take care of the rest, FutureAdvisor might be your best choice.
 FutureAdvisor is a robo-advisor, which means you fill out a survey explaining your risk tolerance and goals and a computer matches your investments to your needs.